Washington, Oregon governors to talk replacing aging I-5 bridge over Columbia River

-Govs.
-Jay Inslee and Kate Brown have both expressed interest in bringing the project back.
+Washington Gov. Jay Inslee and Oregon Gov. Kate Brown have both expressed interest in bringing the project back.
 The current bridge poses seismic risks, according to officials, and is also a source of major congestion.

 The Columbia River Crossing started in 2004 as a bi-state megaproject to replace and modernize the existing stretch of I-5 that currently connects Portland, Oregon, and Vancouver, Washington.
 The goal was to improve safety, reduce congestion, and increase mobility of motorists, bicyclists, and pedestrians.